Eventbrite-DBMS/EventBrite/README.md

 # Files Summary :

 Download the above EventBrite (zip file) and follow the procedures as bellow 👎
-1. File named dataset.sql contains the complete script for your database.( Includes : all CREATE AND INSERT Queries for all the tables of the database.
+1. File named dataset.sql contains the complete script for your database.( Includes : all CREATE AND INSERT Queries for all the tables of the database.)
-2. File named queries.txt includes the queries for all the
+2. File named Queries.sql includes the queries for all the varous questions stated below .
-3. Folder named outputs contain all the outputs of the queries that are mentioned in the above file named  queries.txt.
+3. Folder named outputs contain all the outputs of the queries that are mentioned in the above file named  Queries.sql .
 4. File named ER DIAGRAM.png contains the Entity Relationship Diagram  for the above  EventBrite database.
-5.

 # Various Questions to retreive data  from the above database ::

 ##  1. Count the number of  Attendee's  Emails for each attendee's arrival status .